 How To Thaw Egg Salad

 ONLY thaw egg salad in the refrigerator.
-Bateria grow the fasted between 40° F and 140°F, and the last thing you want is to eat bad eggs.
+Bacteria grow fast between 40° F and 140°F, and the last thing you want is to eat bad eggs.
 Never thaw egg salad on the counter.

 How Long Does Egg Salad Last In The Refrigerator?

-When properly stored at a temperature less than 40°F, egg salad has a shelf-life of up to about 5 days in the refrigerator.
-If you’re unsure whether or not your fridge is holding at a proper temp, grab yourself an inexpensive thermometer.
+When properly stored at a temperature less than 40°F, egg salad has a shelf life of up to about five days in the refrigerator.
+If you’re unsure whether your fridge is holding at a proper temperature, grab yourself an inexpensive thermometer.